Heart Diseases & Disorders

 Long QT Syndrome is a disorder of the electrical system.
 It can be inherited, brought on by taking certain medications, or caused by a combination of both.
 People with LQTS are at risk for VF, the most dangerous heart rhythm that causes sudden death.

 When electrical signals from the upper chambers of the heart (atria) cannot travel to the lower chambers (ventricles), heart block happens.
-The heart then beats too slowly, decreasing the amount of oxygen that gets to the body and brain.
+The lower chambers of the heart (ventricles) then beat too slowly, decreasing the amount of oxygen that gets to the body and brain.
+This causes a slow pulse and can result in a lack of energy, light headedness or Fainting.

 Fainting, or feeling as if one might pass out, can be caused by serious heart rhythm disorders and needs to be evaluated carefully.
 Sometimes the cause is not heart related, as in cases of low blood sugar, but it can still be dangerous due to the risk of injuries from falling.